grayresearch/CX/README.md

 ------------

-In the coming winter of Moore's Law, computer system designers will introduce various kinds of application-specific custom hardware accelerators into their systems to boost performance / energy.
+In the coming winter of Moore's Law, computer system designers will introduce various types of application-specific custom hardware accelerators into their systems to boost performance / reduce energy.

-A custom function unit (CFU) core is a type of accelerator hardware that may be tightly coupled into the pipeline of a CPU core, to add new custom function instructions that complement the CPU's standard functions such as arithmetic/logic operations and memory loads/stores.
+A custom function unit (CFU) core is a type of accelerator hardware that may be tightly coupled into the pipeline of a CPU core, to add new custom function instructions that complement the CPU's standard functions (such as arithmetic/logic operations).

 The present Custom Function Unit (CFU) Specification is designed to enable robust composition of independently authored, independently versioned CPU cores and CFU cores.
 This will enable a rich ecosystem of interoperable, app-optimized CFU cores and their software libraries, and straightforward development of app-optimized SoCs.

-The CFU Logic Interface (CFU-LI) spec defines the logic interface between a CPU core and a CFU core.
+The present CFU Logic Interface (CFU-LI) spec defines the logic interface between a CPU core and a CFU core.

 Scope
 -----

-The initial CFU Spec focuses upon, and restricts its scope to, those Custom Function Units that plug into the integer pipeline of a conventional microprocessor CPU, just like a standard two-operand, one-result arithmetic/logic unit (ALU).
+The initial CFU Spec focuses upon, and restricts its scope to, those function units that plug into the integer pipeline of a conventional microprocessor CPU, just like the traditional two-operand, one-result arithmetic/logic unit (ALU).

 For the purposes and scope of this Spec, a Custom Function Unit is defined as a hardware core that
 * accepts requests and produces responses, wherein:
 * requests may comprise a custom function ID and 0-3 request data words;
 * responses may comprise a success/error code and 0-2 response data words or an error ID;
 * may be stateless, such that all function invocations are pure functions and are side-effect free, or
-* may be stateful, with private internal state only, such that all custom function invocations are side-effect free, except possibly changing the CFU's private internal state (only).
+* may be stateful, with private internal state only, such that all function invocations are side-effect free, except for possibly changing the CFU's private internal state (only).

 Therefore function units that directly access or update system memory, or architectural state of the CPU, including the CPU's command/status registers (CSRs), are out of the scope of this specification.